MDMA Treatment & Rehab

 Finding MDMA Addiction Treatment

 Most drug treatment programs will offer MDMA treatment.
-The Recovery Village Palm Beach has a variety of services available, including inpatient or outpatient treatment, dual diagnosis treatment, family programs, and aftercare services.
+The Recovery Village Palm Beach at Baptist Health has a variety of services available, including inpatient or outpatient treatment, dual diagnosis treatment, family programs, and aftercare services.

 Center for Substance Abuse Treatment.
 “Specialized Substance Abuse Treatment Programs.”
 2017.
 Accessed Aug 14, 2019.